27 Apr How your hormones can impact your skin condition

 When estrogen levels are low premenstrually and during the first few days of your period, your skin gets thinner and more permeable, allowing more of those allergens and irritants to do their damage.
 Your skin also retains less moisture and you’re producing less skin-healing collagen.
 On these days, estrogen has left you high and dry.

 The ups and downs of progesterone in the second half of your cycle also play a role in exacerbating skin conditions, though how it does is somewhat less clear and more complex.
+But, one factor may be an allergy to progesterone–a condition called progestogen hypersensitivity (PH) that causes your immune system to overreact to your body’s natural progesterone or when taking synthetic progesterone, for example, in birth control.

 Never miss a single Hormonology tip: